One country, two systems: Moral and National Education controversy

 It was officially announced in September 2012 that the Hong Kong government would introduce compulsory "national, moral and civic education" in all non-international primary and secondary schools to strengthen "national identity awareness and nurture patriotism towards China".
-According to an academic research paper, the current school curriculum in Hong Kong projects a "dual sense of identity": "Chineseness" and "Hongkongesness" and notably, this has created strong public activism by Hong Kong pre- and post-1997.
+According to an academic research paper, the current school curriculum in Hong Kong projects a "dual sense of identity": "Chineseness" and "Hongkongeseness" and notably, this has created strong public activism by Hong Kong pre- and post-1997.
 However, the new curriculum includes "general civic education" and lessons meant to increase students' appreciation of China.
 This announcement led to 10 days of protests, with up to 120,000 protesters each day, due to concerns of Hong Kong losing autonomy.
 In response, the chief executive at the time, CY Leung, chose to remove the idea of compulsory teaching, meaning that schools could freely decide if they would teach the subject.
 Despite CY Leung's decision, new chief executive Carrie Lam, who took over on 1 July 2017, has prioritised the topic of national education, by placing importance on "instilling patriotism in pupils".
 Furthermore, in August 2017, Christine Choi Yuk-Lin was appointed by the government as the under-secretary of the Education Bureau.
 She "has former connections with the pro-Beijing Federation of Education Workers" (SCMP article A).
 This led to more than 17,000 people signing a petition opposing Yuk-lin having the position.
 Chinese Communist Party general secretary Xi Jinping also announced during his visit to Hong Kong in July 2017 the need for an enhancement and boost of "national history and culture" in Hong Kong education.